Join Us at Webster

 Learning Outcomes

-Upon completion of the BS in Computer Sience program, students will be able to:
+Upon completion of the BS in Computer Science program, students will be able to:

 • Demonstrate mastery of computer science in the following core knowledge areas: